srid/haskell-flake/doc/start.md

 ## Under the hood

-When nixifying a Haskell project without flake-parts (thus without haskell-flake) you would generally use the [[nixpkgs-haskell|raw Haskell infrastructure from nixpkgs]]. haskell-flake uses these functions, while exposing a simple modular API on top: your `flake.nix` becomes more [declarative](https://github.com/srid/haskell-template/blob/304fb5a1adfb25c7691febc15911b588a364a5f7/flake.nix#L27-L39) and less [imperative](https://github.com/srid/haskell-template/blob/3fc6858830ecee3d2fe1dfe9a8bfa2047cf561ac/flake.nix#L20-L79).
+When nixifying a Haskell project without flake-parts (thus without haskell-flake) you would generally use the [[nixpkgs-haskell|raw Haskell infrastructure from nixpkgs]]. haskell-flake uses these functions, while exposing a simpler [modular](https://nixos.wiki/wiki/NixOS_modules) API on top: your `flake.nix` becomes more [declarative](https://github.com/srid/haskell-template/blob/304fb5a1adfb25c7691febc15911b588a364a5f7/flake.nix#L27-L39) and less [imperative](https://github.com/srid/haskell-template/blob/3fc6858830ecee3d2fe1dfe9a8bfa2047cf561ac/flake.nix#L20-L79).

 In addition, compared to using plain nixpkgs, haskell-flake supports: